Scheduling

 Confirmation emails

 Cartoply sends an automated confirmation email to the prospect when a booking is confirmed.
-The email includes the meeting details, time (in the prospect's local timezone), and any location information you provided in the event type.
+The email includes the meeting details and time, the answers to any booking questions, and any location information you provided in the event type.